Chettinad Masala (Homemade Curry Powder Recipe)

 • 1 tsp (around 1 gm) Kalpasi / Black stone flower

-• 1 tablespoon Desiccated Coconut
+• 1 tbsp Desiccated Coconut

 Instructions